microsoft/TypeScript-wiki/FAQ.md

 > x.bar = 10;
 > ```

-A getter without a setter *does not* create a read-only property.
+This is now an error in TypeScript 2.0 and later.
 See [#12](https://github.com/Microsoft/TypeScript/issues/12) for the suggestion tracking this issue.

 ### Why are function parameters bivariant?